Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

 >5.
 Let’s suppose you become suspicious that the algorithm for the automatic scaling of instances is not >working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the >console would you use to detect this failure?

+The measures we could use to suspect a failure in the algorithm could be :

+TODO Reformat that stuff

+Instance Group Metrics: Navigate to the "Instance Groups" section in the Google Cloud Console and monitor metrics such as CPU utilization, memory usage, and request count for your instance group.
+Spikes or drops in these metrics can indicate potential issues with scaling.

+Autoscaler Logs: Check the logs related to autoscaling events in the Logging section of the console.
+Look for any errors or warnings indicating failed scaling actions, delays, or unexpected behavior.

+Autoscaler Policy: Review the autoscaling policy configured for your instance group.
+Ensure that the scaling triggers, such as CPU utilization or HTTP load balancing utilization, are set appropriately.
+You can adjust these triggers based on your application's requirements and traffic patterns.

+Resource Utilization: Monitor overall resource utilization across your project, including CPU, memory, and network usage.
+Anomalies in resource utilization may indicate scaling issues or inefficiencies.

+Stackdriver Monitoring: Utilize Stackdriver Monitoring to create custom dashboards and charts for tracking relevant metrics, such as instance count, CPU utilization, and request latency.
+Set up alerting policies to notify you of abnormal behavior or threshold breaches.

+Cost Analysis: Analyze the cost breakdown for your project to identify any unexpected increases in costs associated with instances or other resources.
+Over-provisioning or inefficient scaling can lead to higher-than-expected costs.

+Health Checks: Ensure that health checks are configured correctly for your instance group.
+Monitor the health status of individual instances and check for any instances that are failing health checks, which may impact scaling decisions.